psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

 * Specifications describe general characteristics a resource, service or a product can have.
   For example, a product specification is composed of service and resource specifications.
-  If a product is offered and bought, those specifications need to be realized, e.g., the specification of a particular modem is realized by providing a physical instance of this modem.
+  If a product is offered and bought, those specifications need to be realised, e.g., the specification of a particular modem is realised by providing a physical instance of this modem.
   The total of all realizations of services and resources are then the actual product.
   Specifications often contain characteristics with variants.
   For example:
   * "iDirect X3 DC on/off" is the specification of a physical resource.
 The resource itself is a specific modem with a serial-number and DC **either** on **or** off (the specification allows both variants).
-  * "[1; 2; ...; 100] Mhz Ku-Band bandwidth" is the specification of a logical resource.
-The resource itself is a specific chunk of bandwidth with up to 100 Mhz.
+  * "[1; 2; ...; 100] MHz Ku-Band bandwidth" is the specification of a logical resource.
+The resource itself is a specific chunk of bandwidth with up to 100 MHz.
   * "VSAT Internet Access Service" is the specification of a service.
-It allows defining the possible information rates with granularity e.g. 128, 256, 512, 1024 Kbps, etc. The service itself is bound to a user and a site, or multiple users and sites (e.g. multicast/broadcast service).
+It allows defining the possible information rates with granularity e.g. 128, 256, 512, 1024 kbps, etc. The service itself is bound to a user and a site, or multiple users and sites (e.g. multicast/broadcast service).
   * A product specification contains resource and/or service specifications as described above.
 * Catalogs are used by a provider to make a list of offerable specifications visible to other parties.
   There is a catalog for each category of specification defined per provider, i.e., a product catalog for product specifications, a service catalog for service specifications, and a resource catalog for resource specifications.